Part 4: How to Maximise Your ATAR

 Is this you?

 John spent a fair amount of time and effort studying regularly only to be hit with disappointment when he discovered how badly he performed in his half-yearly exams.
 Unhappy and frustrated, his parents aren’t pleased.
 They pushed John to study harder and he did just that.
 He studied really hard.
-Six months of solid study under the watchful eyes of his parents, he nervously sits his yearly exam.
+Six months of solid study under the watchful eyes of his parents, he nervously sat his yearly exam.
 John receives his results and he’s relieved to learn he’s improved, but only marginally.
 All that studying and only little improvement.
 Again, John is disappointed and his parents are still unhappy.
 There goes one whole year of hard work with results that didn’t reflect his efforts.

 John and his parents point the finger at his ineffective study habits…